liyiqing00/tensorflow/README.md

-Dataset I used is cat-and-dog-small.
+The dataset I used for training cat and dog recognition is cat-and-dog-small.
 Download from https://www.kaggle.com/datasets/hongweicao/catanddogsmall.